 places to visit in Alwar

 Alwar is a large district in the Indian state of Rajasthan and so you’ll need to be familiar with where you’re going when planning to stay here.
 Luckily, Alwar Junction train station provides a central location to arrive in.

-By far the cheapest and quickest option is to catch a train from Delhi or the neighbouring city of Gurgaon.
+By far the cheapest and quickest option to get from Delhi to Alwar is to catch a train from Delhi or the neighbouring city of Gurgaon.
 It is only around 3 hours away so is a nice and short picturesque journey.
 From here, you can catch a taxi or Auto-Rickshaw to your chosen hotel.